“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 “What do I love doing?”

-“How can I develop passion from a past traumatic and defining moment to help others?”
+“How can I develop passion from a past traumatic event and use it to help others?”

-If you haven’t discovered it yet, then make it a priority to find out.
-Start by trying new activities that you never thought you would attempt.
-In addition, also revisit hobbies that you once loved doing in the past.
+If you haven’t discovered it yet, make it your highest priority to keep looking.
+Start by trying new activities you never thought you would attempt.
+In addition, also revisit old hobbies you once loved doing.

 What skills can you learn to cultivate so you can end others’ suffering by shortening their learning curve?